neverbot/wadconvert/readme.md

 - [Make](https://www.gnu.org/software/make/) - Build automation tool
 - [CLang](https://clang.llvm.org/) - C/C++ compiler

-At the moment I'm testing the tool with CLang on MacOS.
+At the moment I'm testing the tool on MacOS.
 Please tell me if you have any issues or you make it work with other platforms.
 Issues and comments are welcome.

 ## Installation